Shawaty/Shawaty/README.md

 To aid in maintenance for the multimedia server, I built and configured a personal VPN to provide access to the network hosting the server.
 This VPN provides the ability to monitor and access data that would normally only be visible on the local network that hosts the server.

 ### Study of:
-Arduino, Raspberry Pi, Raspbian, Linux, Wireguard, Wireshark
+Raspberry Pi, Pi OS, Linux, Wireguard, Wireshark

 ## Project Title: Dancing Isaac 🕺
 #### Description: